Healing from Shame: Restoring Identity Through Faith and Therapy

 “Therefore, there is now no condemnation for those who are in Christ Jesus.”
 (Romans 8:1)

+Grace does not deny what happened.
+It restores who you are.
 Shame says condemnation is permanent.
 Grace says healing is possible.

 What Emotion Is Behind Shame?

-At its core, shame is often fueled by fear—fear of rejection, abandonment, exposure, or not being enough.
+At its core, shame is often fueled by fear, fear of rejection, abandonment, exposure, or not being enough.
 Beneath shame, there is usually a deep longing for belonging and safety.

 Jesus addresses this fear directly when He invites us: